cptdagon/csZBar/README.md

-**This repository is looking for a maintainer!
-If you believe you are the right person, please [leave a comment](https://github.com/tjwoon/csZBar/issues/60)!**

 # ZBar Barcode Scanner Plugin

-:warning: This plugin is SUPPORTED by OutSystems.
-Customers entitled to Support Services may obtain assistance through Support.
+:warning: This plugin is NOT SUPPORTED by OutSystems.

 This plugin integrates with the [ZBar](http://zbar.sourceforge.net/) library, exposing a JavaScript interface for scanning barcodes (QR, 2D, etc).